FreshRSS/FreshRSS/docs/en/users/10_filter.md

 Example to search entries, which title starts with the *Lol* word, with any number of *o*: `intitle:/^Lo+l/i`

+As opposed to normal searches, HTML special characters are not escaped in regex searches, to allow searching HTML code, like: `/Hello <span>world<\/span>/`

 ⚠️ Advanced regex syntax details depend on the regex engine used:

 * FreshRSS filter actions such as auto-mark-as-read and auto-favourite use [PHP preg_match](https://php.net/function.preg-match).